WallarooLabs/wally/utils/cluster_shrinker/README.md

 ## Run

 You must know the external address for a running worker in the cluster in order to send in a shrink message.
+Pass in a string of the form `HOST:PORT` via the `--external` command line argument.

-There are three ways to use this tool:
+There are three ways to use this tool.
+You must specify exactly one of `--count`, `--workers`, or `--query`, depending on which of the three you choose.
+These are described in the following:

 1) Specify the number of workers to remove from the cluster.